thanhit95/multi-threading/README.md

 There are 2 notes:

-- [notes-demos-exercises.md](notes-demos-exercises.md): The notes that go aloing with original source code.
+- [notes-demos-exercises.md](notes-demos-exercises.md): The notes that go along with original source code.
 - [notes-articles.md](notes-articles.md): Extra helpful notes during my research.

 For your best result, I **strongly recommend** that you read [notes-demos-exercises.md](notes-demos-exercises.md) while enjoying source code (demos and exercises).